mi-lee/vim-adventures-in-elm/README.md

 To install the dependencies, run `elm install`.

-To build the game locally, run `elm reactor` and navigate to `Main.elm`.
+To build the game locally, run `elm reactor` in the correct directory, and navigate to `Main.elm` on your localhost:8000.

 Enjoy!